humhub/calendar/docs/interface.md

 # Calendar interface v0.6

-Since calendar module version 0.6 the it is possible to injecting meetin items into the calendar and snippet.
+Since calendar module version 0.6 it is possible to injecting meeting items into the calendar and snippet.

 All interface files reside within the `interface` directory of the calendar module.